squid-cache/squid-cache.github.io/Features/AclRandom.rst

  * 0.NNNN - matching randomly any given request with .NNNN probability.
    Range is between zero to one, excluding zero and one themselves.

 All three of these matches are proportional.
 The first two formats are provided for ease of configuration.
-They are converted to a decimal threshold as shown in in the third format.
+They are converted to a decimal threshold as shown in the third format.

-Every tested match a new random number is generated and checked against the stored value.
-If the random number generated is within the threshold range of possibility the ACL will match.
+Every test, a new random number is generated and checked against the stored value.
+If the random number is within the threshold range of possibility the ACL will match.

 Brett writes: